The Book Corner 6/20. Robert Elsemere,

 Shop Machinist,

-offers Ed Nisley columns, who was the only
+offered Ed Nisley columns, who was the only

 person I ever

-saw explain that 3D printing takes approximatley forever — such a sad betrayal
+takes approximatley forever — such

 of the otherwise sacred omerta